dnsimple/dnsimple-support/content/articles/webhooks.markdown

 ![Add recipient](/files/webhooks-add-recipient.png)

-You'll be asked for an URL.
+You'll be asked for a URL.
 After you've entered the URL, click on <label>Add Webhook</label> to add the recipient.

 ![Add the URL and save it](/files/webhooks-add-url.png)